-Through targeted and strategic investments, SWIB has been able to help numerous businesses across the states write success stories that have benefited Wisconsin's economy.
+Through targeted and strategic investments, SWIB has been able to help numerous businesses across the state write success stories that have benefited Wisconsin's economy.
 Those investments have generated solid returns with acceptable levels of risk for the trust funds SWIB manages.

 Committed to Wisconsin